ionify/ionify/README.md

     { id: "my.ion@doma.in"
     , by: "a.🇬🇾.developer"
     , in: "georgetown.guyana.south-america.earth"
-    , is: "a simple module"
+    , is: "the intended module"
     }
 }
 ~